YIO-Remote/remote-os/docker/README.md

 # Docker Build Image for YIO-Remote

-This Docker image cross compiles all required Qt projects from the [YIO-Remote Git repositories](https://github.com/YIO-Remote) and builds the SD card image for the RPi zero.
+This Docker image builds the Buildroot toolchain,  cross compiles all required Qt projects from the [YIO-Remote Git repositories](https://github.com/YIO-Remote) and builds the SD card image for the Raspberry Pi Zero.

 Image name: `gcr.io/yio-remote/build`